sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

 ```

 #### Describe the Stream interface and pipelines
 A stream is a sequence of data.
-A stream pipelins is the operations that run on a stream to produce a result
+A stream pipeline is the operation that runs on a stream to produce a result

-`Stream` does not store data, it operates on the source data structure (Collection or array) and produces pipelined data that we can use and perform specific operations.
+`Stream` does not store data, it operates on the source data structure (Collection or array) and produces pipelined data that we can use to perform specific operations.
 For example, we can create a Stream from a `java.util.List` and filter it based on a condition as shown below.

 ```java
     List<String> names = Arrays.asList("Mike", "John", "Dave", "Peter");